uff20xd/THe-Chaos-within/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Malcom Ventractor Zweistein.md

 ___

 # Soul Inversion
-## TrueVelto Oktae: Sign of the Basilisk - Colours of Delight
+## True Velto Oktae: Sign of the Basilisk - Colours of Delight
 ___
 It steals all colours leaving only lines to decide if you still exist.
 The user can now destroy these lines striping the thing it hit from everything that makes it real removing it on a conceptual level.
 Everything has become unstable and just a touch from the user can collapse it all.